The world's biggest guide to timing the cricket ball

 A simple guide to timing the cricket ball

-The first step to understanding the science is to think of timing as a result of other factors rather than a factor in itself.
-The good news is all of these factors are in your control to some extent or another.
-Here are all the factors I can come up with based on research and experience.
+The first step is to think of timing as a result of other factors rather than a factor in itself.
+The good news is all of these factors are in your control.

 1. Technique

 Geoff Boycott is right.
 Good technique is important when it comes to timing.
-When I think of technical discussion I remember the likes of Fred Trueman on Test Match Special moaning about a loss of the proper way to do things.
-In fact 'correct' technique is based solidly in real life physics.
+When I think of technical discussion I remember old players moaning about a loss of the "proper" way to do things.
+In fact, correct technique is based in both physics and personal style.

 • Leaning into the shot makes the ground push back generating force through your body, into the bat and finally the ball.